unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 image: "/assets/images/blog/money-bg.png"
 thumbnail: "/assets/images/blog/money-thumb.png"
-description: "The benefits and challenges of a team-led vs an exec-led approach to new product development and situations where the team-led approach is valuable."
+description: "The benefits and challenges of a team-led vs an exec-led approach to new product development and situations where the team-led approach is helpful."
-tags: new product development
+tags: "new product development"
 callout: Explore how you can speed up innovation and train your team in <a href="/new-product-development">new product development</a>.
 ---